-- Tracking and disclosure of emissions: To develop a comprehensive and robust climate strategy, it is key that companies understand and are transparent about their GHG emission footprints and their trajectories. - Setting specific and substantiated targets: Companies' headline climate change pledges encompass a broad range of target setting approaches.
-Regardless of the type of target and the terminology used, the commitments should send a clear signal for immediate action to decarbonise the value chain, and should avoid misleading consumers, shareholders, observers and regulators. - Reducing emissions: Encompassing measures for deep emission reductions are the backbone of ambitious corporate climate targets. - Responsibility for unabated and residual emissions: Corporate climate leadership includes not only ambitious target setting, but also taking responsibility for unabated emissions, and avoiding misleading offsetting claims.
+- 1. Tracking and disclosure of emissions: To develop a comprehensive and robust climate strategy, it is essential that companies understand and are transparent about their GHG emissions footprints and their trajectories. - 2.
+Setting specific and substantiated targets: Companies' headline pledges to fight climate change encompass a broad range of target-setting approaches.
+Regardless of the type of target and the terminology used, the commitments should send a clear signal for immediate action to decarbonise the value chain, and should avoid misleading consumers, shareholders, observers, and regulators. - 3.
+Implementing key sectoral transitions: Sector-specific transitions toward deep emission reductions form the backbone of ambitious corporate climate targets. - 4.
+Responsibility for ongoing emissions and scaling up durable removals: Corporate climate leadership includes not only ambitious target-setting but also taking responsibility for ongoing emissions and scaling up durable carbon dioxide removals.